A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Conclusions

 \section{Conclusions}

 In this paper, we have proposed an FPGA bitstream function block detection method built upon the deep learning techniques.
-At first, we analyze the bitstream format and find the mapping relationship between the configuration bits and the CLB elements.
-Then, we propose a three-channel color image-coded representation of bitstream, which reflects the adjacency of the programmable logic and transforms the bitstreams into images suitable for deep learning processing.
-A dataset is generated without manual annotation, in which there are 15,104 images transformed from bitstreams.
-The object detection algorithm based on deep learning is applied to detecting function blocks from FPGA bitstreams by training on this dataset.
-The process of dataset generation, deep learning training and testing could be implemented by scripts automatically.
-Experimental results show that mAP (IoU=0.5) for 10 kinds of function blocks reaches 97.72\% when using YOLOv3 as the object detector.
-The detector is also demonstrated to have the capability to detect the function blocks from the bitstreams implementing the system designs not appearing in the training set or from the bitstreams generated by other EDA tools.
+At first, the bitstream format of an FPGA design was analyzed and the mapping relationship between the configuration bits and the CLB elements was found.
+Then, the bitstreams of multiple FPGA designs were transformed into images suitable for deep learning processing; such transformation reflects the adjacency of the programmable logic.
+All these images form a dataset.
+In our experiment, we created a large image set from various bitstreams (for a total of 18,268 images).
+This dataset was then used to train the object detection algorithm based on deep learning, and upon completion of training, the algorithm is readily applied to detect function blocks from FPGA bitstreams.
+The entire process of dataset generation, deep learning training and testing could be fully automated.
+Experimental results show that mAP (IoU=0.5) for 10 kinds of function blocks is as high as 98.11\% when using YOLOv3 as the object detector.
+The detector was found to have the capability to detect the function blocks from the bitstreams implementing the system designs not appearing in the training set or from the bitstreams generated by other EDA tools.